kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-product-bundles/README.txt

 9. Admin view: Product bundle in the order

 == Changelog ==

+= 1.1.25 - Released on 06 Jul 2020 =

+* New: support for WooCommerce 4.3
+* Update: plugin framework
+* Update: language files

 = 1.1.24 - Released on 21 May 2020 =